rhsgsa/hybrid-cloud-coolstore/README.md

 		*   For more information, see [f5/README.md](f5/README.md)
 	*   Execute the following command:

-		make install-with-f5
+		make clean                  # Run this once for every new "OCP4 ACM Hub" environment you order via RHDP make install-with-f5

 01. Install services to the ACM Hub Cluster